wajeeh-h/PetCrossing/README.md

 ## 📦 Required Libraries & Tools

-To run or build the game, you'll need the following Java libraries:
+To run or build the game, you'll need the following Java libraries (included in the /lib folder):

 - **Jackson Annotations** v2.18.2
 - **Jackson Core** v2.18.2